docnetwork/infra-katas/terraform/tf-intro/README.md

 thirty minutes or less.
 This kata assumes you already have Docker and Virtualbox installed on your laptop.

+## Instructions

+The following sections are intended to be high level steps that should be followed in order.
+These are not intended to be detailed step-by-step instructions but instead should lead you through the kata exercise.

 ### Setup Toolchain
 [Install Terraform](https://www.terraform.io/downloads.html)